Free 2-Day TEFL Training

 There are three things you need in order to teach English abroad – and an Education degree isn’t one of them.
 First, you need to be a fluent English speaker.
 This means a native speaker or you have documentation like IELTS, TOEIC or TOEFL that show proof of your fluency.
 Second, you need to have a bachelor’s degree in any field.
 It doesn’t matter if it’s in history, math, science or the arts.
 Finally, you need to have a TEFL certification from an accredited organization (like TEFLPros!).
 With these three items checked off your list, you’ll be well on your way to becoming an EFL teacher.

 This is what a lot of people say…and then they end up staying for 3 years!
 But if you are really only able to teach for 6 months, there are ways to make it work.
 A lot of schools need teachers so badly that they are willing to take you without a full year commitment.
 There are also lots of volunteer organizations who can place you for a short period of time.
 These volunteer opportunities are typically unpaid, but 6 months of a dream job is better than 0 months!

 Thousands of people do this every day so why can’t you?
 TEFLPros is here to help anyone who wants to begin their journey.
 Hey, we were beginners once too, we get it.
-That’s why TEFLPros is the number one ranked course for support by GoOverseas.
+That’s why TEFLPros has been ranked the number one ranked course for support by GoOverseas.
 We’ve got you!